federkone/VaultAPI/README.md

             if (economyMultiCurrency != null) {
                 economy = economyMultiCurrency; //EconomyMultiCurrency unboxing to Economy }
-        // This feature will allow us to inject economyMultiCurrency into existing systems that consume Economy.class }
+        // This feature will allow us to inject EconomyMultiCurrency into existing systems that consume Economy.class }

     private boolean setupChat() {